 By lightly discussing about the general principles of sound design the attention was drawn to available technology and digital sound processing.
 Sounds and soundscapes were created by using generally available free software and sound libraries.
 The workshop provided to be a source of interesting ideas for coming shows.

-Provided here is a two channel sample of the completed soundscape.
+Presented here is a two-channel sample of the final soundscape.

-The show was produced by Blind Frame Productions.
-It was performed at the Solid Tricular LAN-party.
-The sci-fi inspired show used themes from Star Wars, Terminator and Transformers.
-The second half of the show was a lightsaber battle.
+The show was produced by Blind Frame Productions and performed at the Solid Tricular LAN party.
+Inspired by sci-fi classics like Star Wars, Terminator, and Transformers, the second half featured a lightsaber battle.